 The NavigableSpace class denotes a space in which users can move freely.
 It has two subclasses GeneralSpace and TransferSpace (Figure 27).
 The subclasses are classified depending on the purpose of the space.
 The compartmentalized spaces such as corridor, door, lobby, hallway, big room are represented as NavigableSpace.
 Note, door is represented as NavigableSpace as shown in Figure 26, especially in the 3D case.
 In 2D, doors are commonly represented as boundaries of rooms and must be considered NavigableBoundaries (see Section 8.5.3)

-NavigableSpace entities can carry information about the type of locomotion that they allow.
+NavigableSpace entities can carry information about the type of locomotion, which is transportation mode they allow in indoor space.
 The locomotionType property has one of the following values: Flying, Rolling, Unspecified and Walking.
 A Navigable space may handle one or several of the locomotion types listed.
 Note, the class instances inherit the geometry of its parent CellSpace entity and can therefore be represented as gml:Solid on 3D data model or gml:Surface on 2D data model.